golemfactory/ray-on-golem/README.md

 - [`#Ray on Golem` discord channel](https://chat.golem.network/)
 - [Ray on Golem general feedback form](https://qkjx8blh5hm.typeform.com/to/GtaCVz0b)

+## Limitation

+Current version is `pre-alpha` which means the happy path is working on Linux on the Golem test network.
+We use this version to show the direction and get feedback.

 ## Quickstart

 This [quickstart](https://golem-docs-git-mateusz-ray-on-golem-pre-alpha-golem.vercel.app/docs/creators/ray/quickstart) shows you how to set Ray and Ray on Golem up, start your cluster, test it, and then stop it.